 The commitment to once again acting as an economic and social driver for businesses, especially SMEs has led Fira to set itself a prudent target: earn revenue of more than 125 million euros.
 By way of comparison, Fira’s activity in a normal year would generate an economic impact of more than 4,700 million euros, with 35,000 jobs and 970 million in tax revenue.
 Sectors such as hotels, restaurants, commerce and services, among others, are those which benefit directly from our trade fairs and congresses.

 Fira will continue to work towards a future with full competition and normality, which means that its plan to extend the current surface area the Gran Via site by 25%, to enable its fairs to grow in size and to attract new events, will push on in 2021.
 At the end of the coming year it will also assume control of the Barcelona International Convention Centre (CCIB), which will strengthen Barcelona’s positioning and global strategy with regard to trade fairs and congresses.

 Fira’s agenda is dominated by digitalization, innovation, sustainability and infrastructure projects as it applies for Next Generation EU recovery funds.

 The trade fairs of 2021

-The calendar also features leading events such as Hispack and Alimentaria FoodTech (food packaging and technology), Smart City Expo World Congress (smart town planning solutions), Piscina & Wellness alongside Barcelona Building Construmat; IOT Solutions World Congress (the Internet of things), Expoquimia, Eurosurfas and Equiplast (applied chemistry), BforPlanet (sustainability), Automobile Barcelona, Barcelona Bridal Fashion Week, the Education fair, the Boat Show, Caravaning, Gastronomic Forum Barcelona, Bizbarcelona, Employment Fair and B-Travel.
+The calendar also features leading events such as Smart City Expo World Congress (smart town planning solutions), Piscina & Wellness alongside Barcelona Building Construmat; Expoquimia, Eurosurfas and Equiplast (applied chemistry), BforPlanet (sustainability), Automobile Barcelona, the Barcelona Boat Show, Caravaning, Gastronomic Forum Barcelona, Bizbarcelona, Employment Fair and B-Travel.